Decisions, decisions — condoms, sex, etc.

-Condoms are very effective for pregnancy prevention if they're used correctly and consistently each time you have intercourse.
+Condoms are very effective for pregnancy prevention if they're used correctly and consistently each time you have sex.
 Unlike other contraceptives (the pill, the patch, etc), condoms can prevent both unwanted pregnancies and sexually transmitted infections (STIs).
-If you are worried about the durability of different types of condoms, you can set your fears aside.
-Studies have shown that thinner or ultra-sensitive condoms are as strong as standard condoms.
+If you are worried about the durability of different types of condoms, you can set your fears aside; studies have shown that thinner or ultra-sensitive condoms are as strong as standard condoms.

-If you're going to continue to have intercourse, your girlfriend might make an appointment with her gynecologist or nurse practitioner to have an annual exam and discuss contraceptive options.
+If you're going to continue to have sex, your girlfriend might make an appointment with her gynecologist or nurse practitioner to have an annual exam and discuss contraceptive options.
 In the meantime, directions come with the condoms, and it may do you and your girlfriend well to read them together and practice putting them on.
 Try practicing both in the light and in the dark, sitting and standing up.
-The more practice, the easier it will be to put on uninterrupted when you're aroused.
+The more practice you have, the easier it will be to put on uninterrupted when you're aroused.

 If you've had sex once, it does not mean that you have to continue having intercourse.
 There are many other kinds of loving ways to express tenderness and caring for each other, and still experiment with your sexuality: touching, massage, caressing — with or without clothes, poetry, candlelight dinners, mutual masturbation, etc.